Williams Hunt has been proudly serving the South African public since 1903.

-Williams Hunt is part of the Unitrans Automotive Group a division of Steinhoff Holdings, providing full sales and after sales backing for all GM South Africa vehicles, including honouring all warranties, service and maintenance plans, parts supply and all other areas of after sales support for the Chevrolet, Opel and Isuzu.
-In addition, they continue to provide full after sales support for HUMMER, Saab and Cadillac brands.
+We are part of the Unitrans Automotive Group.
+We provide full sales and after sales, including honouring all warranties, service and maintenance plans, parts supply and all other areas of after sales support for Opel and Isuzu vehicles.
+In addition, we continue to provide full after sales support for HUMMER, Saab and Cadillac brands.

-To provide excellence in all interactions with customers in what we do by embracing the General Motors “Customer for Life” philosophy and to breed loyalty amongst fellow staff members.
+To provide excellence in all interactions with customers in what we do, by embracing the “Customer for Life” philosophy and breeding loyalty amongst fellow staff.

 Never to forget – “PEOPLE DO BUSINESS WITH PEOPLE”